-Ultimately, whether or not serverless is the right architecture for you is a very complex question, and though we’d be happy to weigh in, it’s not for a ‘What is…’ article.
+Ultimately, whether or not serverless is the right architecture for you is a very complex question, and though we’d be happy to weigh in, it’s a topic for another day.

-It depends on your application, the overall business and technical context, and a whole lot else.
+It depends on your application, the overall business, and a whole lot more.

 - Serverless isn’t serverless.
-There are servers, they’re just managed by someone else
+There are servers, but they’re managed by the provider.

-- Serverless is part of a trend in which provisioning of environment is backgrounded and business logic is centred
+- Serverless is part of a trend in which provisioning is backgrounded and businesses focus on code

-- There are pros and cons to serverless, including, in the plus column, low costs and availability, and in the minus, vendor lock-in and unsuitability for certain workloads
+- There are pros and cons to serverless, including, in the plus column, low costs and availability, and in the minus, vendor lock-in and loss of fine control

-- In 2021, there’s little meaningful difference between the three major FaaS solutions, AWS Lambda, Azure Functions, and Google Cloud functions
+- In 2022, there’s not that much difference between the three major providers, AWS, Azure, and Google Cloud

 - Whether or not to go serverless is a complex question – it’s great in some circumstances, but not all

 How we can help